Last Updated on January 30, 2024 by Louise Carter

 The concept of sleeping in a bed dates back millions of years.
 The earliest humans imitated the sleeping habits of apes, creating makeshift beds from leaves, grass, and plants.

-While we can’t be certain how long the earliest humans would sleep and in what position, it’s assumed that early man rested 5 to 7 hours each night and slept on their side, similar to wild simians.
+While we can’t be sure how long the earliest humans would sleep and in what position, it’s assumed that early man rested 5 to 7 hours each night and slept on their side, similar to wild simians.

 The ancient Egyptians popularized the idea of a raised bed around 3,000 BC, and the design evolved through the Greek and Roman empires, the medieval era, the Renaissance, and beyond.